Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Assets

-The value of countable assets are added together and counted towards Medicaid’s asset limit.
-Examples include cash, stocks, bonds, investments, promissory notes, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
+Assets that count towards Medicaid’s asset limit include cash, stocks, bonds, investments, promissory notes, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
 In Alabama, IRA’s and 401K’s are also counted.
 There are also many assets that Medicaid does not count; they are exempt.
-The combined face value of life insurance policies, in 2024, are exempt up to $5,000.
-Prepaid burial contracts and burial funds are also exempt up to $5,000.
-However, the exemption amount for burial funds is decreased by the face value of one’s life insurance policies.
+The cash surrender value of life insurance policies with a combined face value of up to $5,000 are exempt.
+While prepaid burial contracts and burial funds are also exempt up to $5,000, the exemption amount for burial funds is decreased by the face value of one’s life insurance policies.
 Other exemptions include personal belongings, such as clothing, household furnishings, an automobile, and generally one’s primary home.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
-However, a Spousal Impoverishment Provision permits the non-applicant spouse of a Medicaid Nursing Home or Waiver applicant a Community Spouse Resource Allowance (CSRA).
-In 2024, the CSRA allows the community spouse (the non-applicant spouse) to retain 50% of the couple’s assets, up to a maximum of $154,140.
-If the non-applicant’s share of the assets falls under $30,828, 100% of the assets, up to $30,828 can be retained by the non-applicant.
-There is no CSRA for a non-applicant spouse of a Regular Medicaid applicant.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
+A Spousal Impoverishment Provision, however, permits the non-applicant spouse of a Medicaid Nursing Home or Waiver applicant a Community Spouse Resource Allowance (CSRA).
+In 2025, the CSRA allows the community spouse (the non-applicant spouse) to retain 50% of the couple’s assets, up to a maximum of $157,920.
+If the non-applicant’s share of the assets falls under $31,584, 100% of the assets, up to $31,584 can be retained by them.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

-It is vital that one does not give away assets or sell them for less than fair market value within 60 months of applying for Nursing Home Medicaid or a Medicaid Waiver.
+It is vital that assets not be gifted (including sold for less than fair market value) within 60 months of applying for Nursing Home Medicaid or a Medicaid Waiver.
 This is because Alabama has a Medicaid Look-Back Period that immediately precedes one’s application date.
-During this 5 year period, the Medicaid agency scrutinizes all asset transfers.
+During the “look back”, the Medicaid agency scrutinizes all asset transfers.
 If assets have been transferred for under fair market value, a Penalty Period of Medicaid ineligibility will be calculated.
-There is no Look-Back Period for Regular Medicaid.
+Note: There is no Look-Back Period for Regular Medicaid.

 Alabama Medicaid Home Exemption Rules

 For home exemption, the Medicaid applicant or their spouse must live in their home.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $1,097,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is no spouse in the home, and the Medicaid applicant does not live in it, the applicant must have Intent to Return.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the Medicaid applicant nor their spouse live in the home, the applicant must have Intent to Return.
+Note: There is no home equity interest limit for Regular Medicaid.
 Other exemptions exist.

 While one’s home is usually exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, Alabama’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.